FAQ

 Q. How do you define trading?

 Trading is defined as income from sales, a contract or service level agreement with defined outputs.
 Trading excludes grants and donations.
+50% traded income is accepted as a way of distinguishing a business from a grant reliant organisation.
+In relation, to total income generated from trading activities:

-Mark holders come in all shapes and sizes.
+Mark Holders come in all shapes and sizes.
 We have companies limited by guarantee, community interest companies, industrial and provident societies, companies limited by shares.

 Q. Can I get the Mark if I don’t make any profit?

-Yes, in fact many social enterprises provide ongoing financial support to social or environmental activities and so will never aim to make significant profits?
+Yes, in fact many social enterprises provide ongoing financial support to social or environmental activities and so will never aim to make significant profits.

 Q. I’m a charity, can I get the Mark?